xmtp/libxmtp/xmtp/README.md

 - Repeated sends of the same payload should be idempotent.
 When receiving a message or invite, the receiving side will store the hash of the encrypted payload alongside the decrypted result.
 If a message is received with an id that already exists in the DB, it is ignored.
 - We have ignored race conditions for now (as network requests may take different amounts of time).
 The receiver side should be tolerant of out-of-order payloads.
 If ordering is a must, it is possible to use multi-producer, single-consumer queues, or singleton threads for processMessages() and processPayloads() that run on an interval.

+### States

+Conversation:

+- UNINITIALIZED: No invites have been sent
+- INVITED: Invites have been sent

+User:

+- LAST_REFRESHED: The local timestamp at which an updated list of installations and pre-keys was requested for that user (and successfully received)

+Installation:

+- UNINITIALIZED: There is no session state with that installation (no prekey messages were sent yet)
+- SESSION_CREATED: There is existing session state with that installation

+Message:

+- UNINITIALIZED: The message has not been encrypted yet
+- LOCALLY_COMMITTED: The outbound payloads have been constructed

+Outbound Payload:

+- PENDING: The payload has not been confirmed as sent yet
+- SERVER_ACKNOWLEDGED: The payload has been acknowledged by the server

 ### Creating a conversation

 ```